You want smart political talk without the meltdowns?

 I just don't.

-Anyway, here to weigh in on it, Joe Concha, author of Come On Man, and Fox News Contributor and one of the greatest of all time in terms of media reporters.
+Anyway, here to weigh in on it, Joe Concha, author of Come On Man, and Fox News contributor, and one of the greatest of all time in terms of media reporters.

 He'd be great with his own show on Fox, which we'd love to see one day.

-You know, the the left has always embraced Alec Baldwin because he's been so acerbic and so uh anti-conservative, and and even though he's been vicious with the media, the media still can't get enough of him, it seems.
+And even though he's been vicious with the media, the media still can't get enough of him, it seems.

 What do you make of all of that and these charges today, Joe Concha?

-No, not too long, uh a couple of months.
+Not too long, a couple of months.

 But look, I'm with you on this in terms of being torn on whether he truly is at fault here.